 - Students are classified as upper division upon earning their 55th semester credit.

-- Students classified as graduates pay their graduate program tuition rate for all courses taken, regardless of residency.
+- Students classified as graduates pay their graduate program tuition rate for all courses taken.

 Two 15 week semesters

 Fall 2016 semester: August 29, 2016–December 10, 2016

 Winter 2017 semester: January 9, 2017–April 29, 2017

 Spring 2017 session: May 8, 2017–June 21, 2017

 Summer 2017 session: June 26, 2017–August 9, 2017

 Spring/Summer 2017 session: May 8, 2017–August 9, 2017